oyranos-cms/oyranos-cms.github.io/wiki/ICC_Profiles_in_X_Specification_0.4.md

 This is a specification for associating ICC colour profiles with X monitors.
-With this specification applications and services can obtain the appropriate display profile for the monitor they are interessted in, and apply colour correction to any images, which are being shown to the user.
+With this specification applications and services can obtain the appropriate display profile for the monitor they are interested in, and apply colour correction to any images, which are shown to the user.

 Specification
 -------------